Brightness and gamma applet

 Features

-• Set brightness of the screen
+• Set Brightness of the screen

-• Set gamma of the screen
+• Set Red-Green-Blue Gamma of the screen

 • Customizable: